 Why Choose Pointe Works?

-- Regular opportunities to watch classes to see your child's progress at the end of each half term.
+- Regular opportunities to watch classes to see your child's progress at the end of each term.

 - RAD Exams - the money you are paying for lessons results in a tangeable qualification for your child.